Nielius/Tensorlayouts/doc/example-accidental-mergeability.md

 |  3  |  1  | 1 | 0      |  $\sigma_1 + \sigma_2 = 2 \sigma_2 + 2 \sigma_3 + \sigma$   |

-We see that in the step from $i = 2$ to $i = 3$, we have 2 overflows occurring at the same time: the third index flows over to the second, and the second flows over to the first.
+We see that in the step from $i = 2$ to $i = 3$, we have 2 overflows occurring at the same time:
+$i_3$ flows over to $i_2$, and $i_2$ flows over to $i_1$.
+This calculation is very similar to the arithmetic you learnt in elementary school, where you also had to deal with overflow.
+But now, instead of a decimal numeral system, we're in a [mixed radix](https://en.wikipedia.org/wiki/Mixed_radix) numeral system: in a decimal numeral system, every position has 10 possible values;
+in a hexadecimal numeral system, every position has 16 possible values;
+but here,
-This calculation is very similar to the arithmetic you learnt in elementary school, where you also had to deal with overflow, but in a [mixed radix](https://en.wikipedia.org/wiki/Mixed_radix) numeral system: instead of a decimal numeral system (every position has 10 possible values) or a hexadecimal numeral system (every position has 16 possible values), each position can have a different number of possible values, and the number of values is given by the shape!
+each position can have a different number of possible values, and the number of values is given by the shape!